Garry Kennedy: Legacy

 Kennedy's legacy as both a conceptual artist and an administrator continues to impact generations of artist, former NSCAD students and beyond, as well as the landscape of art education in Canada.
 Kennedy's work continues to be exhibited posthumously.
 In 2024, the Vancouver Art Gallery, with curatorial assistance from Cathy Busby, Kennedy's spouse, organized Horizons, an exhibition conceived as a conceptual art project by Kennedy in which landscape paintings are rehung so that the horizon lines are at the eye level of the artist, and when viewed together they form one continuous horizon line around the gallery walls.
-In 2025, Kennedy's work was exhibited along side work from his personal art collection in the group show Ttnxten at Griffin Art Projects in North Vancouver.
+In 2025, Kennedy's work was exhibited alongside work from his personal art collection in the group show Ttnxten at Griffin Art Projects in North Vancouver.

 Publications

 Throughout his life Garry Neill Kennedy produced a high volume of printed matter, in multiple "formats such as books, pamphlets, leaflets, sheets, cards, pageworks, posters, and wallpaper."
 As recorded by Peter Trepanier in Garry Neill Kennedy: Printed Matter 1971–2009 (2012), these publications ranged from self-published works to professionally produced artist books and edited collections.
 Kennedy's unique approach to making printed matter, to accompany his artwork and as a means of documenting his career as an educator, continues to pose alternate forms of publication making, blurring the lines between the commonly considered functions of both artist books and historical accounts.
-In a review about Kennedy's book The Last Art College: Nova Scotia College of Art and Design, 1968-1978 (20012), Cliff Eyland postulates that "Kennedy is proffering a new way to flesh out a life, that is, by situating oneself and one’s art within a community such that the artist himself almost disappears, and (this is important) by creating beautifully designed documentation.
+In a review about Kennedy's book The Last Art College: Nova Scotia College of Art and Design, 1968–1978 (20012), Cliff Eyland postulates that "Kennedy is proffering a new way to flesh out a life, that is, by situating oneself and one’s art within a community such that the artist himself almost disappears, and (this is important) by creating beautifully designed documentation.
 Maybe The Last Art College is the first major socially-networked retrospective book about art."
 For Kennedy, making publications and printed matter was both an artistic practice and a way to document and archive the impacts of one's work and networks.